ubiratansoares/just-the-docs/README.md

-# Just the docs
+# Just the Docs

-## What
+## Credits

-A custom take over Just the Docs theme created by
+Here we have just a bunch of customizations on top of [Just the Docs theme for Jekyll](https://github.com/pmarsceill/just-the-docs), created by [Patrick Marsceill](https://github.com/pmarsceill).

+All the credits go to him for this awesome job!
+Thank you so much ❤️

 ## License